lwindolf/lzone.de/README.md

 - backend-less offline content caching app
 - for now: Web only (mobile is not focus)

-## Setup
+## Deploying

-1. Clone the repo
-2. Customize
+You can copy the `www` directly into your webserver root.

+Although you might want to customize stuff first:

-  - To customize the PWA edit `www/js/config.js`.
+1. To customize the PWA edit `src/js/config.js`.
-  - To add/remove CLI commands edit `www/js/command.js`
+2. To add/remove CLI commands edit `src/js/command.js`
-  - Customize check tools in `www/js/views/Checks.js`
-  - Update base URL + title in `www/index.html` and `www/manifest.json`
+3. Update base URL + title in `src/index.html` and `src/manifest.json`
-3. Copy the content of `www` into your webserver

 ## Building / Testing

+Update dependencies

+    npm i

+Test source without bundling in `src`

+    npm run startDev

+Bundle and test production source in `www`

     npm run build
-    npm test
     npm start